torresjrjr/tabulae.vim/README.md

   - Consider how 'workbooks' would work (a spreadsheet on each tab, with methods to link data and navigate between one other, like `gf`).
 How would buffer and tab management work?
 How would a workbook file structure work?
+  - Consider conditional or inherited formatting based on the metadata of a cell's column's header cell.
+This could save space by only writting metadata once per each column

 Contribute
 ----------